Getting a Mammogram

 If a finding is abnormal or the mammogram wasn’t clear enough for the results to be read, you will be called back for more tests.

-Sometimes, an abnormal finding is a false positive result (when a mammogram shows something that looks like breast cancer when in fact, there’s no cancer in the breast).
-The chance of having a false positive result after 10 yearly mammograms is about 50-60 percent [19-21].
+Sometimes, a mammogram shows something that looks like breast cancer when in fact, there’s no cancer in the breast.
+This is called a false positive result.
+The chance of having a false positive result after 10 yearly mammograms is about 50-60 percent [22-24].

 The recall rate of a mammography center is the percent of women who are called back for more tests.
 Some centers may share their recall rate with you.
 This information may help you understand your chances of being called back.